 - Drinking Water Quality Policy;

 - Occupational Health and Safety Policy;

 - Environment Policy;

 - Land Management Policy;

 - Security Policy;

 - Information Security Policy;

 - SCADA Security Policy;

 - Security Fencing Policy;

 - Tapping into Water Mains Policy;

 - Privacy Policy;

 - Purchasing Policy;

 - Intellectual Property Policy;

-- Copyright Policy;
+- Copyright Policy; and

-- Fleet Policy
+- Fleet Policy.

-The vast number of compliance requirements that Seqwater needs to track and monitor drives a culture of focusing on individual KPI's which makes it challenging to see the big picture.
-Seqwater utilises a software solution in order to track these at an individual requirement level however it was not evident that it is used to improve decision making outcomes.
+The vast number of compliance requirements that Seqwater needs to track and monitor drives a culture of focusing on individual key performance indicators (KPIs) which makes it challenging to "see the big picture".
+Seqwater utilises a software solution in order to track these at an individual requirement level, however it was not evident that it is used to improve decision making outcomes.